Elaa2002/Security-Project/README.md

 # Security-Project
-This project focuses on developing a secure web scraping tool to collect customer reviews from an e-commerce site.
-The data is cleaned, transformed, and analyzed to assess customer satisfaction.
+This project focuses on developing a secure web scraping tool to collect customer reviews from Decathlon website.
+The data is extracted, cleaned, and analyzed to assess customer satisfaction.
 BI tools are then used to visualize sentiment trends and key satisfaction indicators.

-# Web Scraping for Assessing Customer Satisfaction on an E-Commerce Site
+# Web Scraping for Assessing Customer Satisfaction

 ##  Project Overview